OrigamiShido/OrigamiShido/README.md

 *I think I have nothing but my hope, faith, vigor, and pain.*

 ### Current target

+Gaining self-identificaion as a girl.
+Recently the body and appearance anxiety have relieved a little, but still not enough...Still need to learn and practice.

 Actually, I find that my life is somehow overwhelming.
 In current status I will only update my anthology, making no code contributions but only to express my feelings.